A Guide to Gear and Settings.

 If jitter and such aren't an issue, you can go on to check some other features.
-Reading people’s opinions on a site like esreality is a good idea, because sites like that are frequented by competitive gamers who need to know their stuff and tend to have enough technical skills to know what they’re talking about.
+Reading people’s opinions on a site like esreality is a good idea, because sites like that are frequented by competitive gamers who need to know their stuff and tend to have enough technical knowhow to know what they’re talking about.

 There’s a lot of things to keep in mind here.
 One obvious thing is the shape of the mouse, which will influence things like how you grip the mouse.
 The winning shape seems to be the classic WMO shape, so try to go for a mouse like that.
 Ambidextrous and ergonomic designs should both be fine.

 Second, either two side buttons, or none.
 I personally can’t play without the side buttons since I completely rely on them for weapon switching.
 If you don’t, get one without them since they can get in the way depending on how you grip the mouse.
 Also, they increase the weight.
 If the mouse has more extra buttons than that, like the Cyborg RAT, then it’s more than likely a gimmick mouse, probably a laser with over 9000DPI and you can safely ignore it.
 Unless you play mostly MMOs, in which case you'd do OK with it, but this is a Quake Live forum...

 A DPI switch can be good for games like Battlefield 3, since that game has different sensitivities for things like tanks and turrets, so just messing with the in-game sensitivity might not be enough to get them all to feel the same.
 Otherwise it’s not necessary.